monome/monome.github.io/twenty.md

 ![](image/20/2512-luckdragon.jpg)

-december 2025 &mdash; luck dragon is an idea and also an art store. imagination and curiosity can save us from the swamp of sadness.
+december 2025, delhi &mdash; luck dragon is an idea and also an art store. imagination and curiosity can save us from the swamp of sadness.

 ![](image/20/2108-hh.jpg)